Summary & Highlights

 - Impractical for seniors who live alone.

-With a rigid yet lightweight aluminum frame, moving the step ladder is an easy process.
+Moving the step ladder with a rigid yet lightweight aluminum frame is easy.
 Moreover, the device folds a compact size that reduces the space required for storage.

 Pros Of The Para Ladder Manual Lift